 Conference and Exhibition Travel Award

-• Award specifications: Conference attendance awards will not exceed $500 and exhibition travel awards will not exceed $750; conference presentation awards do not have a set limit.
-Applications must be submitted in advance of travel and each type of funding may only be awarded twice during a student’s time in the program, and funds are not guaranteed.
+- Award specifications: Conference attendance awards will not exceed $750 for domestic conference attendance and $1,000 for international conference attendance.
+Exhibition travel awards will not exceed $1,000 total.
+Conference presentation awards will not exceed $1,500 for domestic conference presentations and $2,000 for international conference presentations.
+Applications must be submitted in advance of travel and each type of funding may only be awarded twice during a student’s time in the program.
+Funds are not guaranteed.

-• Application requirements: Students must submit a proposal, budget, and letter of support from your advisor (a copy of an email is fine).
+- Application requirements: Students must submit a proposal, budget, and letter of support from your advisor must be uploaded with the application (not emailed separately).

 APPLY for the Conference and Exhibition Travel Award